catamold/raspberrypi-projects/README.md

 - Adjust and connect to your Raspberry Pi Minecraft server
 - Boot on Startup

-### NAS Storage
+### FTP Storage
 _released on September 23, 2020_

 Sections:
+- Create a user for FTP server connection
+- Mount USB HDD/SSD into Raspberry Pi
-- Setting up Samba on your Raspberry Pi
+- Setting up an FTP Server on the Raspberry Pi
-- Connecting to your Samba Server on Windows
+- Connect to the FTP server using FileZilla/Windows 10 network location